Whitewater is tentatively scheduled for Saturday and Sunday September 26 and 27. Shuttle times and prices will remain the same.

 Jamaica State Park is the center of activity for the West River whitewater event each September as the US Army Corps of Engineers releases water from its Ball Mountain Dam.
 The controlled water releases produce ideal rafting, kayaking and canoeing opportunities on the West River in southern Vermont.
 The release is usually held on the fourth Saturday in September.

 These events draw whitewater enthusiasts from around the northeast as kayakers, canoeists and river rafters all join in the fun of paddling the class II to class IV rapids.
 Thousands of people come to the park to watch the action on the West River and hike along the 3 mile long former rail bed hiking trail that gently winds up the steep valley.

 Concessionaires stationed at the park’s day parking area vend food, equipment and gear.
 Jamaica State Park provides a shuttle service up the West River Rail trail from the day parking area to the Cobb Brook bridge.
-Shuttles operate as needed 8 am-4 pm for a fee.
+Shuttles operate as needed 8:30 am-3:30 pm on Saturday and 8:30 am - 3:00pm on Sunday for a fee.

 See more information on Jamaica State Park